-There was no Miss Mustard Seed Milk Paint when my table was growing up.
+There was no milk paint when my table was growing up.
 So it got latex instead.
-Latex.
-That covered it’s gorgeous wood grain completely, instead of blanketing it in velvety smooth all natural perfection.
+That covered it’s gorgeous wood grain completely, instead of blanketing it with velvety smooth all natural perfection.

 Yes.
 That’s the difference in my table and this one.
 And what a difference it is!

 Can you believe by this time next Wednesday someone will call this beauty theirs?!
 And have the satisfaction of knowing they’ve benefitted a great cause, The Statesboro Food Bank.
-AND that their brand new table is covered in and sealed with all natural products – Miss Mustard Seed Milk Paint.
+AND that their brand new table is covered in and sealed with all natural products.

 Needless to say, MY table will be getting a makeover!